openshift/enhancements/enhancements/test-platform/e2e-observer-pods.md

 ### Requirements on e2e-observer authors
  1. Your pod must be able to run against *every* dimension.
 No exceptions.
 If your pod needs to quietly no-op, it can do that.
+ 2. Your pod must handle a case of a kubeconfig file that isn't present when the pod starts and appears afterward.
+    Or even doesn't appear at all.
- 2. Your pod must be able to tolerate a kubeconfig that doesn't work.
-The kubeconfig may point to a cluster than never comes up.
+ 3. Your pod must be able to tolerate a kubeconfig that doesn't work.
-    Or that hasn't come up yet.
-Your pod must not suck on it.
+     The kubeconfig may point to a cluster than never comes up or that hasn't come up yet.
+Your pod must not fail.
- 3. If your pod fails, it will not fail the e2e job.
+ 4. If your pod fails, it will not fail the e2e job.
 If you need to fail an e2e job reliably, you need something else.
- 4. Your pod must terminate when asked.
+ 5. Your pod must terminate when asked.

 ## Alternatives